rancher/docs/content/rancher/v2.x/en/tools/_index.md

 For more information on how to use this feature, see [Global DNS]({{< baseurl >}}/rancher/v2.x/en/tools/globaldns/).

-## Cluster Backups
+## Snapshots

 _Available as v2.2.0_

-Using Rancher, you can manage ETCD databases snapshots for Rancher provisioned Kubernetes clusters directly from the UI.
-Rancher allows you to configure a cluster with recurring local snapshots that will reside on ETCD plane nodes.
-For more resilience, you can setup snapshots backup to an external S3 compatible provider.
+For [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/), the etcd database can be backed up by enabling the ability to take recurring snapshots.
+Clusters can be configured to have these snapshots saved locally on the etcd nodes or saved to an external S3 compatible provider.

-From the Rancher UI, you will be able to restore your cluster to a previously taken snapshot on an existing set of ETCD nodes.
-Or if all ETCD nodes are down, you can replace them with the new set of nodes and perform the recovery from the remotely backed up snapshot.
+When needed, these snapshots can be used to restore existing set of etcd nodes in your [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/).
+If all the etcd nodes are down, a snapshot, that was backed up remotely, can be used  on a new set of etcd nodes.

-For more information on how to use this feature, see [Cluster Backups]({{< baseurl >}}/rancher/v2.x/en/tools/cluster-backups/).
+For more information on how to use this feature, see [Snapshots]({{< baseurl >}}/rancher/v2.x/en/tools/snapshots/).